 3. Rent a Shop or Space

-When it comes to renting a shop for your stationery business there’s one major thing you need to put in mind and that is taking your stationery to where customers can easily buy them – schools.
-A good location in an area where 2-3 schools not far from each other should be considered in this case.
+When it comes to renting a shop for your stationery business, one major thing you need to consider: taking your stationery to where customers can easily buy it – schools.
+A good location in an area where 2-3 schools are not far from each other should be considered in this case.

 Except if the major aim of your stationery business is to buy wholesale and sell to retailers your shop should not be located in the market.
 It should be close to schools.
 After considering this carefully, you can now choose where your shop will be located.

 You will need to find an available shop or space and how much it will cost per month or yearly.
 Make sure the rent of the shop you are choosing is within your budget so as not to over-blow your capital.

 Stationery shelves and other stationery equipment are important for you in your stationery business except you cannot afford to buy them.
 They make your goods easier to locate in your shop when customers want to buy them and they also protect your goods from water that could enter your shop due to excess rain on the floor.
 It is not a must you get the expensive ones.

 You can start with second-hand or tokunbo shelves (manageable ones) and as time goes by you can be in the business you can buy the expensive ones.
 After buying these shelves, you will install them and other electronics like fans and lights in the shop to make customers comfortable.